turingschool/data_structures_and_algorithms/hash_tables/README.md

 in the process.

 Additionally, I want to be able to add a whole lot of keys and values into the map and maintain a speedy lookup time.
+This is where a Hash Table comes in.

 ### Hash Table Structure